albertodonato/prometheus-aioexporter/README.rst

 Web application setup
 ~~~~~~~~~~~~~~~~~~~~~

-On startup, ``PrometheusExporterScript`` creates a web application which is
+On startup, ``PrometheusExporterScript`` creates a ``PrometheusExporter`` which
-used to expose metrics.
+includes a web application that exposes metrics.

 It's possible to customize and perform additional startup/shutdown tasks by
 implementing the ``on_application_startup`` and ``on_application_shutdown``
-methods, which are called with the application instance.
+coroutine methods, which are called with the application as parameter.

-This is a ``PrometheusExporterApplication`` instance, which provides a
+The ``PrometheusExporter`` instance is accessible via
-``set_metric_update_handler`` method to register a hook to update metrics on
+``application['exporter']``), and provides a ``set_metric_update_handler``
-each request, before the response is returned to the client.
-The registered
+method to register a hook to update metrics on each request, before the
-function must return a coroutine and is called with a dict mapping metric
+response is returned to the client.
+The registered function must return a
-names to metric objects:
+coroutine and is called with a dict mapping metric names to metric objects:

 .. code:: python

-    def on_application_startup(self, application):
+    async def on_application_startup(self, application):
         # ...
         application.set_metric_update_handler(self._update_handler)